PacificBiosciences/pbampliconclustering/README.md

                             None (use full read)
       -q,--minQV MINQV      Minimum quality [0-1] to use for clustering.
 Default 0.99
-      -s,--simpsonDominance SIMPSON
-                            Dominance filter for kmers.
-Remove kmers with > s (dominance).
-Default 0.00 (no filter)
       -w,--whitelist WHITELIST
                             whitelist of read names to cluster.
 Default None -f,--flanks FLANKS    fasta of flanking/primer sequence.
 Reads not mapping